Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases. Learn more.

 Tim Brennan, Technical Writer & Blogger

 Tim Brennan [a.k.a.
 “Tec Timmy”] is a senior technical writer with over 25 years of experience writing for companies and organizations in and around Greater Boston, including GE and MIT.
 In addition to actively writing for this site, Tim is also a regular contributor over at oneSmartcrib.com, a smart home blog.
 Tim holds a BA in Journalism from Northeastern University.
 Brennan is a father to two sons, an active blogger, a Star Wars nut, and loves a good taco🌮.
-There is a strong chance he is developing a crush on Amazon Alexa.
+There is a strong chance he is developing a crush at Amazon Alexa.
 You can learn more about Tim here.